Motion comic: Illustrated films

 A sibling format to motion comics called illustrated films was developed by transmedia studio HALO 8 Entertainment with their Godkiller, which was produced at the same time as (but separately from) the Watchmen motion comic.
 As opposed to repurposing an existing comic book, Halo-8 created new sequential art that was designed from its inception to be transmedia art for both a comic book and an illustrated film.
 Godkiller creator Matt Pizzolo told Bloody Disgusting that "Godkiller was just a slower production than Watchmen because we had to create 200 pages of art and story from the ground up first, rather than starting with one of the greatest comic books ever made as source material.
 Plus we had a dozen voice performers instead of just one".

 Although aesthetically similar to motion comics, Pizzolo identifies illustrated film influences as including Liquid Television, the MTV cartoon adaptation of The Maxx, the Berserk anime series, Chris Marker's La jetée, the motion comic Broken Saints, and the experimental cinema of Ralph Bakshi.

-According to Comics Alliance, Pizzolo stated "the difference between an illustrated film and a motion comic is kind of the difference between a movie that was shot in 3D versus a movie that was shot in 2D but got a 3D post-conversion.
+According to ComicsAlliance, Pizzolo stated "the difference between an illustrated film and a motion comic is kind of the difference between a movie that was shot in 3D versus a movie that was shot in 2D but got a 3D post-conversion.
 We're not repurposing an existing comic book here, we're building something unique from scratch".

 The 75-minute Godkiller feature was released theatrically in 11 cities before it was distributed on DVD and cable VOD.

 Other illustrated films from Halo-8 include Ben Templesmith's original project Black Sky and an adaptation of Tim Seeley's Hack/Slash, but those projects are currently in development limbo.

-The Iranian short film, Lucky Luke: End of Legend (2021), was produced as a motion comic.
-This short film visually follows the Ben Day process and has less mobility than other works to get closer to the feel of a traditional comic book.
-In the second part, which was released as a music video, the movements in the film increased.

 Reception

-Reception to motion comics has been mixed.

-NewTeeVee commented: "This first generation [of motion comics] is admittedly crude, but there is enough 'motion' in these motion comics to keep the viewer's attention, and so far the music and voice acting have been great.
-Plus, the level of experimentation and sophistication will grow as more are produced".